samuelede/devops-pbl-projects/project7/README.md

 To make this change permanent – open following config file by running  `sudo vi /etc/sysconfig/selinux` and set *SELINUX=disabled* then **restrt httpd* with the command `command`.

+Update the website’s configuration to connect to the database *(in /var/www/html/functions.php file)*.
+Apply tooling-db.sql script to your database using this command `mysql -h <databse-private-ip> -u <db-username> -p <db-pasword> < tooling-db.sql`

+Create in MySQL a new admin user with username: *myuser* and password: *password*

+by running the following command in the mysql console of the DB server.

+`INSERT INTO ‘users’ (‘id’, ‘username’, ‘password’, ’email’, ‘user_type’, ‘status’) VALUES -> (1, ‘myuser’, ‘5f4dcc3b5aa765d61d8327deb882cf99’, ‘user@mail.com’, ‘admin’, ‘1’);`

+Open the website in your browser using the address *http://<Web-Server-Public-IP-Address-or-Public-DNS-Name>/index.php* and make sure you can login into the website with myuser user.

+**ALL DONE!** We have implemented a web solution for a Devops team using LAMP stack with remote Database and NFS servers.